anthonywong/chinese-ims-doc/index.rst

 -----------------

 Cangjie is a very classic :ref:`stroke-based input method <stroke-based>`, as explained above.
-Every word is represented by a combination of 4 keys.
+Every word is represented by a combination of up to 5 keys.

 .. _quick: